NeonSpork/getBeer/readme.md

 ## Code
 Should be able to clone directly into raspberry pi Needs to have PyGame library installed.
-Tested & developed using PyGame 1.9.4
+Tested & developed using PyGame 1.9.4 Currently working on implementing the dispenser in C++ with SFML 2.5.1